 - Add and remove partitions

-- Databricks Delta automatically tracks the set of partitions present in a table and updates the list as data is added or removed.
+- Delta Lake automatically tracks the set of partitions present in a table and updates the list as data is added or removed.
 As a result, there is no need to run

 ALTER TABLE [ADD|DROP] PARTITIONor